Scandinavian York: Trade

 York was a major manufacturing centre particularly in metalwork, with Jórvík craftspeople sourcing their raw materials both near and far.
 There was gold and silver coming from Europe, copper and lead from the Pennines and tin from Cornwall.
-Also, there was amber from the Baltic for the production of jewellery, and soapstone probably from Norway or Shetland Islands, used to make large cooking pots.
+Also, there was amber from the Baltic for the production of jewellery, and soapstone probably from Norway or Shetland, used to make large cooking pots.
 Wine was imported from the Rhineland and silk, used to make into caps for sale, came from Byzantium.

+Religion

+Christianity had been established in Northumbria by the end of the 7th century.
+Very little evidence of the old Viking pagan religion in Yorkshire has been found although there is coin evidence minted during Ragnall I's reign, from the 10th century, that had Thor's hammer on them.
+The arrival of the pagan Vikings seems to have had little effect on the Christian religion, with the incoming Scandinavians converting to Christianity within a few decades of their arrival and largely adopting local burial customs, however there are stone crosses and grave markers, that introduced Scandinavian motifs to the designs and instituted new forms, notably the so-called Hogback gravestone.

+Hogbacks were introduced in 10th century, they are a house-shaped stone with a bowed roof ridge and often with bombé long sides, many were accompanied by standing crosses.
+In England, the incidence of them is most dense in northern Yorkshire, suggesting that the form was initiated in this region.